kietcannguyen/GoodbyeVietnam1975.github.io/our_story.md

 | May | Family transferred from Guam to Fort Chaffee, Arkansas.                       |
 | June | Svea Lutheran Church and Faith Lutheran Church sponsored the families.                       |

-Map of Vietnam and SOuth Vietnam Air Forces bases, Highlighted in yellow ar ethe Air Force base and the family journey.
+Map of Vietnam and South Vietnam Air Forces bases.

+Highlighted in yellow are the Air Force base and the family journey.

 ![Local Image](/images/image11.png)